 Teardrop Park

-This park is located on Silver Lake at the end of Silver Lane.
-There is a small pier that's perfect for fishing or putting in a kayak.
+Teardrop is located at the end of Silver Lane.
+It has a small pier that's perfect for fishing or putting in a kayak.

 Martin's Lawn